 To visit Brazil on holiday British nationals do not require a visa and may stay in Brazil for up to 90 days.
 If your passport has less than 90 days until expiry on the date you arrive in Brazil, you may be refused entry.
 Similarly, you may be refused entry if you plan to travel to other countries from Brazil and your passport has less than six months until expiry.
 Furthermore, some airlines will not allow you to fly with less than six months remaining on your passport.
 Check with your travel agent if you have any doubts.
 Note that it is Brazilian law that you carry your passport (or a photocopy) with you at all times, including on all lodge excursions.
 Top ⇧

 We recommended that you contact your doctor or a travel clinic for advice on which inoculations you will need.
+A good source of information for UK visitors is the NHS National Services Scotland Fit for Travel website.
 Note that if you are entering Brazil from a country that is known to have yellow fever and you cannot prove you have been vaccinated, you may be denied entry.
 Top ⇧

 The Zika virus is mainly spread by mosquitoes and for most people it is a very mild infection and isn’t harmful.
 However it is more serious for pregnant women as there’s evidence it causes birth defects – in particular, abnormally small heads (microcephaly).
 Zika is found across almost all of South and Central America, some of the southern US States, India, parts of Africa and south-east Asia including Indonesia and Malaysia.
 The standard advice to people travelling to these areas is to use insect repellent and wear loose clothing that covers arms and legs.
 To date (January 2017) we are not aware of any cases of Zika in the Cachoeiras municipality in which REGUA is located.